symfony/symfony1-docs/gentle-introduction/en/03-Running-Symfony.markdown

 >
 >If you are an administrator on your machine, it is better to setup
 >virtual hosts instead of adding a new port each time you start a new
 >project.
-Instead of choosing a port and add a `Listen` statement,
+Instead of choosing a port and adding a `Listen` statement,
 >choose a domain name (for instance the real domain name with
 >`.localhost` added at the end) and add a `ServerName` statement:
 >